Bankruptcy Research

 If you want to file for bankruptcy pro se — by doing it yourself — then you will need to know the step-by-step procedure for filing for bankruptcy and you may need to know how to find particular federal and state statutes, federal and local court rules, and specific court cases.

 Bankruptcy is not really very hard.
 In fact it, it could be a lot easier if the courts were more helpful in helping people file their own cases.
-When you consider the fact that bankruptcy is mostly filling out forms, it makes no sense that a bankruptcy lawyer, for instance, should be able to charge $1,600-$2,500 for a Chapter 7 petition and $2,500-$4,000 for a Chapter 13 petition, which is their typical charge, for work that they often dole out to their legal secretaries!
+When you consider the fact that bankruptcy is mostly filling out forms, it makes no sense that a bankruptcy lawyer, for instance, should charge $1,600-$2,500 for a Chapter 7 petition and $2,500-$4,000 for a Chapter 13 petition, which is their typical charge, for work they often dole out to their legal secretaries!
 They also charge $200 - $300 an hour for court appearances.
-Maybe one day people will be able to file their bankruptcy petitions electronically, just as people can file their taxes electronically by filling out the forms that the IRS provides on their website.
-Although you can download fillable bankruptcy forms, you generally cannot save the data to disk nor can you file the forms electronically as bankruptcy attorneys are required to do.
+Maybe one day people can file their bankruptcy petitions electronically, just as people can file their taxes electronically by filling out the forms that the IRS provides on their website.
+Although you can download fillable bankruptcy forms, you cannot file the forms electronically as bankruptcy attorneys must do.

 While articles on this site give an overview about bankruptcy, they are not intended to — nor do they provide — a step-by-step procedure for an actual filing, which is best provided by books.